slideflow/slideflow/docs-source/source/training.rst

 Models can also be trained to a time series outcome using CPH and negative log likelihood loss.
 For CPH models, use 'negative_log_likelihood' loss and set ``outcome_label_header`` equal to the annotation column indicating event *time*.
 Specify the event *type* (0 or 1) by passing the event type annotation column to the argument ``input_header``.
 If you are using multiple clinical inputs, the first header passed to ``input_header`` must be event type.
 CPH models are not compatible with multiple outcomes.

 .. note::
-    CPH models are currently unavailable with the Tensorflow backend.
+    CPH models are currently unavailable with the PyTorch backend.
 PyTorch support for CPH outcomes is in development.

 Distributed training across GPUs
 ********************************